-- Determine the seriousness of the allegation that has been found proved. - Refer to the Institute's table of indicative sanctions and determine an appropriate starting point. - Identify any aggravating and mitigating factors and the impact those factors should have on the indicative sanction(s). - Consider the respondent's ability to pay and reduce any proposed fine to the extent necessary. - Consider an order for costs, based on any application made by the Institute.
+- Determine the seriousness of each allegation that has been found proved and the respondent's culpability. - Consider the respondent's disciplinary history. - Refer to the Institute's table of indicative sanctions and determine an appropriate starting point in each case. - Identify any aggravating and mitigating factors and the impact those factors should have on the indicative sanction. - Consider the respondent's ability to pay and reduce any proposed fine to the extent necessary. - Consider an order for costs, based on any application made by the Institute.

-8. Seriousness
+8. Seriousness and culpability

 Before referring to the Institute's table of indicative sanctions, the Conduct Committee must agree on the seriousness of the respondent's conduct, the facts of which have been found proved.
+At this stage, seriousness is considered with reference to the respondent's culpability.
 The Committee shall determine whether the conduct giving rise to the relevant allegation(s) was serious, very serious or less serious according to the following scale: